vadanvadan/vadanvadan.github.io/How To Change A Lightbulb.md

 # How To Change A Light Bulb

 Changing a light bulb is one of the easiest things you can do.
-Changing a light bulb is the easiest home maintenance task.
-But, for those of you who have just moved into a new home and are unsure how to go about it, we’ve got you covered.
+Changing a light bulb is one of the easiest home maintenance tasks.
+However, if you're unsure how to go about it, we’ve outlined this procedure below.

 # What you need to do

  1. **Turn off the power**
 First make sure the power is turned off.
-The safest way to do this is to switch the large red power button to ‘off’ on the fuse box.
+The safest way to do this is to switch the large red power button to **off** on the fuse box.

 2. **Let it cool**
 Allow the bulb to cool before touching it.